Updated for 2019

 The Development of Lateral Displacement

-For lateral displacement in subglandular implants, simply converting placement to under the muscle instead in a revision procedure is often enough to resolve the issue.*
+For lateral displacement in subglandular implants, simply converting placement to under the muscle instead of a revision procedure is often enough to resolve the issue.

 There are two primary options for correcting lateral displacement for submuscular implants: